The Role of Genetics in Mental Health

 Understanding the genetic basis of mental health conditions can lead to more targeted and effective treatments.
 However, it also necessitates careful consideration of how genetic information is used in clinical settings to avoid stigmatization and ensure equitable access to care.

-See also The Link Between Physical and Mental Health
+See also The Role of Humor in Mental Health

 Future Directions